Frequently Asked Questions (Secondary Section)

 - Change of track for DSA student is subject to his performance and availability of places.

 (A9) What is the promotion criteria for IP, including Higher Chinese, for Year 1 to 4 within CHS?

 - IP students are expected to obtain the following to promote from Year 1 to 4 within CHS: (1) Overall minimum average of 60%, (2) minimum of 50% for both English and Higher Chinese, and (3) meeting requirements for World Readiness Programme and Passion Pursuit.

 (A10) I am / my son is exempted from CL/HCL in Primary school.
 Can I / he apply to CHS?

-- Students exempted from offering CL/HCL in primary school and PSLE cannot apply to SAP schools, including CHS.
+- Students exempted from offering CL/ HCL for PSLE in Primary School cannot apply to SAP schools, including Catholic High.